oracle-livelabs/developer/multicloud-azuredevops-oracledb/configurevault/configurevault.md

       Search for and add App Config ownership/access roles.
 Then click `Next`.
       ![Search for and add App Config roles](images/addroleassignmentaddrole.png)

-      Search for and add members.
+      Search for and add your user as a member.
 Then click `Next`.
       ![Search for and add members](images/addroleassignmentmembers.png)

       View Conditions.
 Then click `Next` and `Review + assign`.